Characterizing Agent-Based Model Dynamics via $\epsilon$-Machines and Kolmogorov-Style Complexity: Proposed Framework for Analyzing ABM Dynamics

 \subsection{Hierarchical Scopes and Visualization}

-Metrics are reported across three analytical levels: \emph{dyad} (micro), \emph{group or stratum} (meso), and \emph{global} (macro).
+Metrics are reported at the dyad (micro) and global (macro) levels.
+The framework also supports meso-level aggregation (by stage, disability, or other strata), enabling future cross-stratum comparisons that summarize heterogeneity across subgroups.
 For dissemination, we include (i) distributions and heatmaps of $\{h_{\mu}, C_{\mu}, E, \mathrm{LZ78}, \mathrm{bps}\}$ by variable and dyad, and (ii) a concise global $\varepsilon$-machine diagram as a macro-level reference.
 This multi-scale representation preserves heterogeneity while providing an interpretable, system-wide informational baseline.

+Throughout this section and the remainder of the paper, references to history length or reconstruction order refer to the Markov order $L$, while the notation $\|\cdot\|_1$ denotes the $\ell_1$ norm.
+For a given Markov order $L$, we denote by $s_{t-L:t-1}$ the length-$L$ history of symbols immediately preceding time $t$.
+When an optimal order is selected via BIC, it is denoted by $L^{\ast}$ and used consistently in subsequent analyses unless stated otherwise.